5 Best Districts in Paris to Stay and Explore

 Paris is synonymous with style, elegance, history, and excitement.
 From upscale boutiques on the Champs-Élysées to quaint boulangeries, cafés, and wine bars at every turn, there’s truly something unique in every corner of France’s historic capital city.

 At just over two million residents, Paris is undoubtedly a huge place to navigate.
 To make life easier, city planners divided it into 20 districts, or arrondissements, each with smaller neighborhoods, or quartiers.
-Here are some of the best spots in Paris to stay and explore when you visit the City of Lights.
+Here are some of the best spots in Paris to stay and explore when you visit or study in the City of Lights.

 This district gets its name from the eponymous landmark where the French Revolution kicked off back in 1789.
 But take a short walk from the famous Bastille landmark – today a busy traffic roundabout – and you’ll find a pleasant neighborhood packed with affordable restaurants, eccentric jazz bars, and well-curated vintage shops.
 Central and infused with artistic inspiration, it’s no surprise this area is also home to many illustrious art schools, including Atelier de la Villa Bastille.